naash/MithyaEngine/README.md

 Entities are plain `u32` IDs.
 Components are data structs.
 Systems operate on entities that have specific components.
 No inheritance — behaviour comes from composition.

 ### Event / Action Pipeline
 Systems communicate through two channels — events (facts about what happened) and actions (deferred world mutations).
-Events are pushed from `update()`, broadcast to listeners, which push actions that execute after all systems finish.
+Events are dispatched to listeners before systems update — listeners receive a consistent world snapshot and push actions that are applied before any system runs.

 ```
-update() → push events
+handle_event_all() → on_events receives read-only &World, pushes actions
-on_events(events, actions, world) → push actions
+execute_all()      → actions mutate world
-execute_all() → mutate world
+update_all()       → systems update (may push events for next frame)
 ```

 `on_events` receives read-only `&World` access so listeners can query component state when deciding which actions to push — without being able to mutate mid-frame.